EvobyteDigitalBiology/readstore/README.md

 ### Backups

 ReadStore automatically performs regular backups.
-The backup directory (see Installation) should be different from the database directory.
-ReadStore logs are also saved to a predefined folder.
+The backup directory (see [Installation](#installation)) should be different from the database directory.
+ReadStore log files are also saved to a predefined folder.
 Each folder should have sufficient space to store database, backup, and log files.

 ### Deployment and Server Configurations